hgaps/conflicts/README.md

 Now, I will try to solve conflicts using RStudio Git options instead of Git command in the console

 This is remote insertion AA
+This is the second remote BB (not in local repository to create conflict) - Also differences in formatting.